idra-lab/idra-lab.github.io/content/event/irim2024/index.md

 ## Poster Session

-- **IDRA Lab**: The [IDRA Lab]('content/project/idra-lab/index.md') team will present their latest work in the poster sessions.
+- **IDRA-Lab**: The [IDRA-Lab]('content/project/idra-lab/index.md') team will present their latest work in the poster sessions.
 This is a fantastic opportunity to engage with our researchers and learn about the cutting-edge advancements in our fields.

 ## Oral Session